alemart/surgescript/docs/tutorials/properties.md

 }
 ```

-This object can only say *meow!* Let's see:
+This object can only speak *meow!* Let's see:

 ```
 object "Application"